lol768/bins/README.md

 https://gist.github.com/215883b109a0047fe07f5ee229de6a51
 ```

 bins supports pasting multiple files, too.
 With services such as GitHub's [gist](https://gist.github.com), these are natively supported.
-For services which don't support multiple file pastes, an index paste is created and returned which links to the individual pastes.
+For services which don't support multiple file pastes, an index paste is created and returned which links to individual pastes for each file.

 ```
 $ bins -s gist hello.c goodbye.c